-IV.
+III.
 PROCEDURES

-- A. Approved Law Enforcement Applications - 1.
-Search and Rescue
+A. Approved Law Enforcement Applications

+1. Search and Rescue:

 Due to the fact the human body gives off heat in the form of infrared energy, thermal imaging devices can be used to locate lost persons.
-The imager allows officers to cover large areas quickly and accurately with less manpower than with conventional searching methods.
+The imager allows officers to cover large areas quickly and accurately with less staffing than with conventional searching methods.

-2. Locating Fugitives
+2. Locating Fugitives:

 Thermal imagers are excellent at finding people and animals hiding in foliage, regardless of the time of day.
 Use of thermal imaging allows officers to cover a large area and locate suspects without exposing officers to the suspect.
-Enough officers can then be deployed to the location to safely effect the arrest of the criminal.
+Officers can then be deployed to the location to safely affect the arrest of the criminal.

-3. Vehicle Pursuits
+3. Vehicle Pursuits:

-Thermal imaging equipment may be used to track a vehicle which had attempted to flee but abandoned the pursuit.
-Officers may be able to locate the now parked vehicle by detection of the heat emitted from the vehicle engine, the tires and the brakes.
+Thermal imaging equipment may be used to track a vehicle which had attempted to flee, but abandoned the pursuit.
+Officers may be able to locate the now parked vehicle by detection of the heat emitted from the vehicle's engine, tires, and brakes.

-4. Structure Profiling
+4. Structure Profiling: